xenthm/tp/docs/DeveloperGuide.md

 The `StorageHelper` utility class wraps the methods to access `Storage` for ease of use.

-Data is by default stored in a JSON file `catalog.json` in the `data` directory at the program root location.
+Data is by default stored in a JSON file `catalog.json` in the `data` directory at the program root location, or if ran via a `.jar` file, the `.jar` file location.
 This can be changed via the `public static final String DATA_PATH` constant in the `Storage.java` file.

 The class makes use of the `Gson` third-party library to de/serialize data.

 When needed, call `StorageHelper::readFile` to return the deserialized `AuthorList` from `catalog.json`.

-Whenever a user action that modifies the state of the `AuthorList` is performed, the corresponding overridden `Command::execute` method should call `StorageHelper.saveFile(authorList: AuthorList)` after modifying the data.
+Whenever a user action that modifies the state of the `AuthorList` is performed, the corresponding overridden `Command::execute` method should call `StorageHelper::saveFile` after modifying the data.

 #### Storage Behaviour
 The following UML sequence diagrams outline the behaviour of the program when the user inputs a command that modifies